rutun7/ai-market-intelligence-platform/README.md

 # Key AI Components

-### Context Engineering
+## Context Engineering

 The system builds structured input for the LLM by combining:

 - Stock price analysis
 - Financial news
 - Historical financial context
 - Knowledge graph data
 - Market sentiment signals

-This structured context improves the quality of AI explanations.
+This structured context improves the **quality and reliability of AI-generated explanations**.

 ---

-### Retrieval Augmented Generation (RAG)
+## Retrieval Augmented Generation (RAG)

 A **FAISS vector database** retrieves relevant historical financial context to augment the AI model’s knowledge.

-This enables the model to produce more grounded and informative answers.
+This enables the model to produce **more grounded and informative answers**.

 ---

-### Event Detection
+## Event Detection

 The platform detects key market events from news headlines such as:

 - Earnings announcements
-- Analyst upgrades/downgrades
+- Analyst upgrades / downgrades
 - Lawsuits
-- Acquisitions and mergers
+- Acquisitions
+- Mergers

 ---

-### Sentiment Analysis
+## Sentiment Analysis

-A lightweight sentiment agent analyzes news headlines to determine whether the overall market tone is **positive, neutral, or negative**.
+A lightweight sentiment agent analyzes news headlines to determine whether the overall market tone is:

+- Positive
+- Neutral
+- Negative

 ---

-### LLM Synthesis Agent
+## LLM Synthesis Agent

 The synthesis agent combines all signals into a **concise hedge fund style explanation** of the stock movement.